ipwgml/satrain/docs/dataset.md

-# Overview and Organization
+# Dataset Overview

-The **Satellite-based Rain Estimation and Detection (SatRain) benchmark dataset** provides paired satellite observations and corresponding surface precipitation rate estimates derived from ground-based radar.
-It is designed to support the development and evaluation of machine-learning (ML) precipitation retrieval algorithms.
+The SatRain dataset provides paired satellite observations with corresponding surface precipitation rate estimates derived from ground-based radar and rain gauges.
+Training and validation sets are composed of fixed-size scenes and are available on two spatial grids: a 0.036° regular latitude–longitude grid (*gridded*) and the native sampling of the passive microwave sensors (*on-swath*).

-SatRain is built from collocations of passive microwave (PMW) sensor overpasses from the [Global Precipitation Measurement (GPM)](https://gpm.nasa.gov/) mission.
-These PMW observations are augmented with time-resolved visible and infrared measurements from [GOES-16](https://www.star.nesdis.noaa.gov/GOES/conus.php?sat=G16), the [CPC Merged-IR dataset](https://www.cpc.ncep.noaa.gov/products/global_precip/html/wpage.merged_IR.html), and a range of environmental **ancillary data**.
+Testing data is also provided in both gridded and on-swath formats, but instead of fixed-size scenes it consists of full overpass scenes of irregular extent.

----
+All training, validation, and testing data are stored in separate files for each input type (ATMS, GMI, Geo, Geo-IR, ancillary data, time-resolved Geo, time-resolved Geo-IR) and for the precipitation reference.
+File names follow the pattern ``<prefix>_YYYYmmddHHMMSS.nc``, where ``<prefix>`` identifies the data type (``gmi``, ``atms``, ``geo``, ``geo_t``, ``geo_ir``, ``geo_ir_t``, ``ancillary``, ``target``) and ``YYYYmmddHHMMSS`` denotes the median scan time of the corresponding PMW observation.
+Files belonging to the same scene can be matched by their shared timestamp.

-## Data Organization
+## Organization

 SatRain is organized to balance **ease of use** with **flexibility** for a wide range of retrieval scenarios.
 The dataset hierarchy is defined along several dimensions (base sensor, split, subset, geometry, and data source) allowing users to access only the data needed for their use case.
-Th

 ```{table} SatRain data organization
 :name: data_organization